All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 One of the delights of whistling is the variety of instruments available.
 Some pipes have tapered bores while others are straight.
 They're made from all sorts of metals: brass, nickel, nickel-plated brass, tin, aluminum, even lead (back before they learned it wasn't safe).
 Other materials include ABS resin plastic, wood... and even home-mades from PVC pipe!

-This is an entirely different concept than instruments like the recorder where you finger the "octave hole" with your thumb to move up an octave.
-Overblowing might sound difficult at first, but it doesn't take much practice to learn.
+This is an entirely different approach than instruments like the recorder where you finger the "octave hole" with your thumb to move up an octave.

 If you have an interest in Celtic culture, or you'd just like an inexpensive start with an incredibly expressive instrument, the penny whistle might be for you.
 You can see if it suits you for less than $20.